UC Santa Barbara Gauchos men's basketball: Postseason

-NCAA tournament results
+NCAA Division I

-The Gauchos have appeared in six NCAA tournaments.
+The Gauchos have appeared in seven NCAA tournaments.
 Their combined record is 1–7.

+NCAA Division II

+The Gauchos appeared in two NCAA tournaments.
+Their combined record was 3–2.

 NIT results

 The Gauchos have appeared in five National Invitation Tournaments (NIT).
 Their combined record is 0–5.

 Vegas 16 results

 The Gauchos appeared in the first and only Vegas 16 tournament held.
 Their record was 1–1.

 CBI results

 The Gauchos have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 0–1.

 CIT results

 The Gauchos have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their combined record is 0–1.

 NAIA tournament results

 The Gauchos have appeared in the NAIA Tournament one time.
 Their record is 3–2.

 Retired numbers

 The Gauchos have only retired one number in program history, that of guard Brian Shaw.